Commentary Matthew 23

 Verse 34

-Throughout the ages, God sent prophets and wise men and teachers, but like the Bible study teacher I mentioned earlier, pride blinded the religious leaders of Israel.
-The scribes and pharisees were unwilling to be corrected.
+Throughout the ages, God sent prophets and wise men, but like the Bible study teacher I mentioned earlier, pride blinded the religious leaders of Israel.
+The scribes and Pharisees were unwilling to be corrected.

 It’s interesting to note the last words of Zechariah as he was being murdered.